About the Project

 How can we better prioritize the educational success of students who have experienced foster care?

-For every 100 youth who enter the foster system in California, only three will enter a four-year college or university.
+For every one hundred youth who enter the foster system in California, only three will enter a four-year college or university.
 From the numbers, it’s clear that foster youth struggle against immense institutional and systemic barriers.
 Our team is currently undertaking three separate studies on foster youth:

-Our team is working with CSU campuses to assess how the educational trajectory of former foster youth is shaped by campus support programs that provide academic support, social and emotional services and programs, independent living skills, job training, and financial aid guidance.
+Our team worked with CSU campuses to assess how the educational trajectory of former foster youth is shaped by campus support programs that provide academic support, social and emotional services and programs, independent living skills, job training, and financial aid guidance.

 Education Perspectives of Students Who Have Aged out of Foster Care